barbazul/1kfa/mod_guide_gm.md

 imagined world.

 Think about how this player has signaled what they've found fun.
-Do they seem to enjoy the fictional parts of the game, or the mechanical parts?
+Do they seem to enjoy the *fictional* parts of the game, or the *mechanical* parts?

 If they're enjoying the fiction, ask them what would happen to this character if this was a movie, or use the titles from the Touchstone List.
 Ask them if they're ok with their character being put in jeopardy, or if that makes them uncomfortable.
-Ask them what is the most immediate fictional goal their character would have.
+Ask them what the character's *most immediate* motivation might be.

 If they're enjoying the mechanical game, ask them what resource they're
-after: experience points? wealth? item cards? move cards?
+after: XP? precious items? powerful weapons? move cards?
 Then ask what they think the shortest path is to get the thing they're after.
 Help them see the necessary steps to get what they want.

 In either case, you're nudging them towards making a decision to accomplish a goal.
 They might need to accept that getting what they want means taking a risk.
-The game is designed to reward more XP to riskier choices (triggering lower-level moves is more likely to generate XP than higher-level moves).
+In fact, the game is designed to reward more XP to riskier choices (triggering lower-level moves is more likely to generate XP than higher-level moves).

 Use this as an opportunity to take feedback as well.
 Have you made the situation *clear*?
 It's ok to have a conversation about the conversation.